 Are Payments for Temporary Lodgings Like Hotels Covered by ERA?

-ERA might cover hotel or motel costs in certain circumstances, particularly if these are your primary residence due to specific situations like homelessness.
+ERA may cover hotel or motel costs in certain situations, especially if these are your primary residence due to circumstances like homelessness.

 How Does ERA Work With Rent-to-Own Agreements?